History of Libya under Muammar Gaddafi: Africa

 Gaddafi was a close supporter of Ugandan President Idi Amin.

 Gaddafi sent thousands of Libyan troops to fight against Tanzania in the Uganda–Tanzania War, on behalf of Idi Amin.
 About 600 Libyan soldiers lost their lives attempting to defend the collapsing regime of Amin.
 After the fall of Kampala, Amin was eventually exiled from Uganda to Libya before settling in Saudi Arabia.

+Gaddafi facilitated peace talks on multiple occasions between Rwanda and Uganda during the Second Congo War.
+Both countries signed a ceasefire in the Libyan town of Sirte, however the agreement was never implemented after refusal from both of the involved parties.

 Gaddafi also aided Jean-Bédel Bokassa, the Emperor of the Central African Empire.
 He also intervened militarily in the restored Central African Republic during the 2001 coup attempt, to protect his ally Ange-Félix Patassé.
 Patassé signed a deal giving Libya a 99-year lease to exploit all of that country's natural resources, including uranium, copper, diamonds, and oil.

 Gaddafi supported Soviet protégé Mengistu Haile Mariam of Ethiopia.
 He also supported the Somali rebel groups, SNM and SSDF in their fight to overthrow the dictatorship of Siad Barre.

 Gaddafi was a strong opponent of apartheid in South Africa and forged a friendship with Nelson Mandela.
 One of Mandela's grandsons is named Gaddafi, an indication of the latter's support in South Africa.
 Gaddafi funded Mandela's 1994 election campaign, and after taking office as the country's first democratically elected president in 1994, Mandela rejected entreaties from U.S. President Bill Clinton and others to cut ties with Gaddafi.
 Mandela later played a key role in helping Gaddafi gain mainstream acceptance in the Western world later in the 1990s.
 Over the years, Gaddafi came to be seen as a hero in much of Africa due to his revolutionary image.